-Volunteering Australia is leading the development of a National Strategy for Volunteering, which will be designed and owned by the volunteering ecosystem and will provide a blueprint for a reimagined future for volunteering in Australia.
+Volunteering Australia has led the development of a National Strategy for Volunteering, which is owned by the volunteering ecosystem and provides a blueprint for a reimagined future for volunteering in Australia.

-We will set the project up for success from the start with a robust governance framework.
-Through January, we’ll be appointing the first working groups and developing the stakeholder engagement plan.
+We set the project up for success from the start with a robust governance framework.
+Through January, we appointed the first working groups and developed the stakeholder engagement plan.

 Volunteering in Australia Research Begins

-The Volunteering in Australia research will gather information to paint an accurate picture of what volunteering looks like in Australia.
-The research will capture the perspectives of volunteers and organisations.
-It will ensure that the National Strategy for Volunteering is informed by robust and up to date evidence.
+The Volunteering in Australia research gathers information to paint an accurate picture of what volunteering looks like in Australia.
+The research captures the perspectives of volunteers and organisations.
+This ensures that the National Strategy for Volunteering is informed by robust and up to date evidence.

 Stakeholder Engagement Starts